obieh/AWS-S3-MINI-PROJECT/README.md

 # AWS-S3-MINI-PROJECT.
-## This Project demonsts S3 conepts in AWS.
+## This Project demonsrates S3 concepts in AWS.

 #### Amazon S3 bucket is a public cloud storage resource available in Amazon Web Services (AWS) Simple Storage Service (S3) platform.
 It provides object-based storage, where data is stored inside S3 buckets in distinct units called objects instead of files.